 Withdrawals are based on the current allocation.
 For instance, if your base allocation to stocks is 60%, but your current allocation is 80%, 80% of the withdrawal will be taken from stocks.
 I may use different withdrawal techniques in the future.

-Based on this simulation, I will collect the same results as the original study: success rates without inflation, success rates with inflation, and terminal values.
+Based on this simulation, I collected the same results as the original study: success rates without inflation, success rates with inflation, and terminal values.

-I am going to start the simulation with the entire data from 1871 to 2021.
+I start the simulation with the entire data from 1871 to 2022.

 In this simulation, success is when your portfolio does not run out of money before the end of the simulation.
 For instance, if we simulate for 20 years and end up with one dollar after 20 years, it is a success.
-If the portfolio runs out of money before that (could be in the first year or the nineteenth year), this is a failure.
+This is a failure if the portfolio runs out of money before that (could be in the first year or the nineteenth year).